akaitsurugi/webster1828/README.md

 This has been tested with:
 - The Dictionary.app in Mac OS X Snow Leopard.
 It may work with earlier versions and should work with whatever garbage OS Apple is putting out now.
-- The SWORD module using MacSword and Xiphos.
+- The SWORD module using Eloquent and Xiphos.
-- KOReader (2023 release) running on a Kobo Aura H2O.
+- KOReader running on Kobo devices.
 - An Amazon Kindle Paperwhite.

 I don't use Kobo's built-in dictionary or Plato, so I cannot vouch for the quality of those.